Joanna-Szczesna/Mastermind-demo/README.md

 # Mastermind-demo
 concepts of mastermind.
-Source Code is private
+UML diagrams, use cases, requirements, images